University of International Relations

 The Institute for International Relations, later translated into English as Institute of International Relations, was established in 1949 by the first premier of the People's Republic of China, Zhou Enlai, to train diplomats.
-It became one of the National Key Universities in 1960, and was one of first in China to offer master's degrees.
-In 1983, the school was the first foreign studies institute in China to become a comprehensive university.
-In 2021, the school was accredited to confer doctorate degrees for the first time.
+It became one of the National Key Universities in 1960, and was one of the first in China to offer master's degrees.
+In 1983, the school became the first foreign studies institute in China to evolve into a comprehensive university.

-The university's public admissions guide and the People's Daily indicated that UIR is affiliated with the Ministry of Education.
-However, some academic researchers and journalists contend that the university is affiliated with the Ministry of State Security, the country's principal civilian intelligence agency.
-A 1997 Zhejiang provincial government's official public announcement supported the latter claim.
+The University of International Relations has offered a joint doctoral program with the China Institutes of Contemporary International Relations, the 11th Bureau of the Ministry of State Security (MSS), China's civilian intelligence agency.
+A 2011 report by the Open Source Enterprise stated, "CICIR appears to have a close relationship with the University of International Relations in Beijing, with nearly half of the organization's senior leadership — including President Cui Liru and Director of the CICIR Institute of American Studies Yuan Peng — having either taught or studied at the school."

 History

 The University of International Relations was founded in 1949 to train foreign affairs cadres for the newly created People's Republic of China.
-In 1961, the school merged with the Foreign Affairs College.
+In 1961, the school merged with then Foreign Affairs College.

 In 1964, then-Premier Zhou Enlai ordered the creation of colleges and university departments to focus on international affairs.
 Several government agencies, including the Ministry of Foreign Affairs and the International Liaison Department of the Chinese Communist Party, established their own institutes for the study of international affairs.
-The University of International Relations was formally affiliated with the Ministry of Public Security in 1965, and was charged with training intelligence agents for the Central Investigation Department (a precursor to the Ministry of State Security) and for Xinhua News Agency.
+The University of International Relations was formally affiliated with the Ministry of Public Security in 1965, and was charged with training intelligence agents for the Central Investigation Department (both predecessors to the MSS) and for Xinhua News Agency.

-Like many schools in China, the University of International Relations was shuttered during China's Cultural Revolution and reopened in 1978.
-It was among the first institutions of higher education authorized by the Chinese government to offer academic degrees in China.
-The university began to offer a Ph.D. program in Politics in 2021.
+Like many schools in China, the University of International Relations was shuttered during the Cultural Revolution and reopened in 1978.
+In 1983, the school became the first foreign studies institute in China to evolve into a comprehensive university.
+In 2021, UIR was accredited to confer doctoral degrees in politics and master's degrees in national security.

-Affiliation with the Ministry of State Security

-The university's website, Chinese government, and Chinese Communist Party sources state that UIR operates under the direction of the Ministry of Education; however, the university does not appear on the Ministry of Education's list of subordinate universities.
-Many academic researchers and journalists contend that the university is affiliated with the Ministry of State Security (MSS), China's civilian national intelligence agency.